Ring-necked snake: Reproduction

 Ring-necked snakes usually mate in the spring.
 In some subspecies, though, mating occurs in the fall, and delayed implantation occurs.
 Females attract males by secreting pheromones from their skin.
 Once the male finds a female, he starts by moving his closed mouth along the female's body.
 Then, the male bites the female around her neck ring, maneuvering to align their bodies so sperm can be inserted into the female's vent.
 Females lay their eggs in loose, aerated soils under a rock or in a rotted log.
-Three to ten eggs are deposited in early summer and hatch in August or September.
+Three to ten eggs are deposited in June or July and hatch in August or September.
 The egg is elongated with a white color contrasted by yellow ends.
 When hatched, juveniles are precocial and fend for themselves without parental care.

+Threats

+One of the biggest threats the Key ring-necked snakes (Diadophis punctatus acricus) face is climate change.
+Native to the Florida Keys, the chain of low-level islands that make up the archipelago make the species highly vulnerable as rising sea levels impact their island habitat.
+They face storm surges and flooding events, which only expect to become more frequent as climate change worsens.
+Because of their small size and dependence on feeding off leaf litter prey, such as small invertebrates, these changes in climate directly impact food availability.

 Subspecies

 The following 14 subspecies are recognized.